rhdalton/Nodejs-RESTful-API/README.md

 # Nodejs RESTful API Example

-This is a RESTful API created with Node.js to demonstrate various coding techniques and practices.
+A RESTful API created with Node.js to demonstrate various coding techniques and practices.

-The App catalogs movies and people accessible by registered users with defined permissions.
+This example app catalogs movies and people accessible by registered users with defined permissions.

 **Features Include:**
 - Express application framework